 Reproduction: Mating typically takes place in May as temperatures begin to warm.
 Males will court females by bobbing their heads and extending up on their limbs to show off bright blue patches on their undersides.
 Females can lay 2–10 eggs potentially up to twice each season.
 Females demonstrate no parental care unlike that observed in Many-lined Skinks and Prairie Skinks.

 Habitat: This species can be found in dry, rocky areas with sparse vegetation and woody debris and branches.
 Generally, this species is considered terrestrial, though they are proficient climbers and are frequently found on rock outcrops or on other vertical surfaces.

 Species Range: This species occurs throughout much of the western United States and Rocky Mountains, from Washington to southern California, east through Idaho and Nevada to parts of New Mexico, Colorado, and Nebraska.

 South Dakota Range: This distribution of the Sagebrush Lizard is poorly known in South Dakota.
-The only voucher specimens of this species are from the Black Hills in western South Dakota.
+The only voucher specimens of this species are from the southern Black Hills in western South Dakota.